 - Santanol minimizes environmental impact through efficient energy and water use.
 For example, the distillation factory runs its boilers on natural gas widely available in Western Australia, they recycle much of the water used in the distillation process, and leaves, tree bark, and host-tree residuals are left on the ground year-round as a natural mulch.

-Utilizing on-farm non-renewable resources efficiently; Natural resources recycled
+Utilizing on-farm and renewable resources efficiently; Natural resources recycled

 - Termites are a threat East Indian sandalwood (S. album) is faced with in Australia; termites eat the heartwood of the tree and, if not eliminated, propagate in the soil.
 As a prevention measure, Santanol employees check daily for termites.
 When an attack occurs, termites are removed through targeted short-term treatments which do not affect, or impact the oil.
 Natural treatments are also under review.